wustl-pctg/futurerd/README.md

 programs that use futures.
 Users should use the futures provided by this project, not the class of future objects provided with C++11.

-Currently, this system only detects futures while running sequentially.
-We have plans to parallelize our race detection algorithm.
+The master branch detects races while running sequentially.
+Other branches will detect races running in parallel, as well as detecting races when using futures in a structured way.

 ## Using